OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-08.md

 ## 1 Chronicles 8:37

-Moza was the progenitor of Binea;
+Moza was father to Binea;
 Raphah was his son,

 > Eleasah his son,